-Figure 8.6: A set of disjoint line segments and their endpoint visibility graph.
+Figure 10.6: A set of disjoint line segments and their endpoint visibility graph.

 If all segments are on the convex hull, the visibility graph is complete.
-If they form parallel chords of a convex polygon, the visibility graph consists of copies of K4, glued together along opposite edges and the total number of edges is linear only.
+If they form parallel chords of a convex polygon, the visibility graph consists of copies of K_4 , glued together along opposite edges and the total number of edges is linear only.

 These graphs also appear in the context of the following question: Given a set of disjoint line segments, is it possible to connect them to form (the boundary of) a simple polygon?
-It is easy to see that this is not possible in general: Just take three parallel chords of a convex polygon (Figure 8.7a).
+It is easy to see that this is not possible in general: Just take three parallel chords of a convex polygon (Figure 10.7a).
 However, if we do not insist that the segments appear on the boundary, but allow them to be diagonals or epigonals, then it is always possible [11, 12].
 In other words, the segment endpoint visibility graph of disjoint line segments is Hamiltonian, unless all segments are collinear.
-It is actually essential to allow epigonals and not only diagonals [9, 20] (Figure 8.7b).
+It is actually essential to allow epigonals and not only diagonals [9, 20] (Figure 10.7b).

-Figure 8.7: Sets of disjoint line segments that do not allow certain polygons.
+Figure 10.7: Sets of disjoint line segments that do not allow certain polygons.

-Constructing V(S) for a given set S of disjoint segments in a brute force way takes $O(n^3)$ time.
+Constructing $\mathcal{V}(S)$ for a given set S of disjoint segments in a brute force way takes $O(n^3)$ time.
 (Take all pairs of endpoints and check all other segments for obstruction.)

-Theorem 8.14 (Welzl [21]).
+Theorem 10.14 (Welzl [21]).
 The segment endpoint visibility graph of n disjoint line segments can be constructed in worst case optimal $O(n^2)$ time.

 Proof.
-As before we assume general position, that is, no three endpoints are collinear and no two have the same x-coordinate.
+Let P be the set of endpoints of S. As before we assume general position, that is, no three points in P are collinear and no two have the same x-coordinate.
 It is no problem to handle such degeneracies explicitly.